 After 30 years in the building industry, Ian can turn his hand to many types of work.
 Which is a good job as he is in charge of our maintenance at Birchwood House.

-Ian gets called upon to sort out plumbing, electrics and also does decorating and many other jobs that are needed to keep an historic manor house in excellent condition.
+Ian gets called upon to sort out plumbing, and electrics and also does decorating and many other jobs that are needed to keep a historic manor house in excellent condition.

 When he’s not working Ian hatches ducks and chickens using his incubator and recently bought some ducklings to meet the residents, which went down really well.